Skip to main content

 Fast-Track Your EMT Career

-Discover the FASTems Accelerated EMT Basic Program – the quickest path to becoming a certified Emergency Medical Technician in Texas.
+Discover the FASTems Accelerated EMT Basic training program, the quickest path to earning EMT certification in Texas.
 Designed for driven individuals from Austin, Dallas, Fort Worth, Houston, San Antonio, and across the state, our intensive program delivers comprehensive, DSHS-approved training that combines classroom instruction, hands-on simulations, and real-world clinical rotations.
-Whether you’re a high school graduate, career changer, or veteran, join us in Irving, TX to gain the skills to respond to emergencies like heart attacks, accidents, and trauma – and launch your rewarding career in EMS.
+Students seeking Fort Worth EMT training often choose FASTems because they can complete certification in just 14 days instead of traditional 3–6 month programs.

 If the idea of providing life-saving care in high-stakes situations excites you, a career as an EMT is perfect.
 As first responders, EMTs are the critical link in emergency healthcare, arriving first at scenes of medical crises – from strokes and seizures to car wrecks and fires – to stabilize patients and transport them to advanced facilities.
-At FASTems, our veteran-owned program accelerates this journey, offering one of the most efficient EMT Basic courses nationwide while ensuring you’re fully prepared for the demands of the job.
+At FASTems, our veteran-owned school accelerates this journey, offering one of the most efficient EMT training programs and EMT classes in Texas.

 Our 14-day format is fully approved by the Texas Department of State Health Services (DSHS), covering all EMT Basic requirements.
 You’ll graduate eligible for the National Registry of Emergency Medical Technicians (NREMT) exam and Texas licensure – no gaps, no delays.
 Taught by active EMTs and Paramedics with frontline experience, we emphasize current protocols, realistic simulations, and 36 hours of clinical rotations in high-volume ambulances and Emergency Departments.
 This hands-on approach builds confidence for the real challenges of EMS, where quick decisions can mean life or death.